 EXAMPLE OF RESEARCH QUESTIONS THAT WILL BE STUDIED WITHIN URBAN LAB

 - Why do some cities grow while others shrink?
 What explains the migration processes?
-What significance do local labor markets have, and their change, for this understanding?
+What significance do local labour markets have, and their change, for this understanding?

 - Within cities, why do some areas see a positive development while others deteriorate?
-What are the determinants of: Gentrification of neighborhoods?
+What are the determinants of: Gentrification of neighbourhoods?
 Segregation in the housing market (in terms of income, education and ethnicity)?
 Population composition in small geographical areas?
-The workings of local housing markets (prices, construction, etc)?
+The workings of local housing markets (prices, construction, et cetera)?

-- How does urbanization affect the health of individuals?
+- How does urbanisation affect the health of individuals?